 Teeth whitening is probably one of the most popular cosmetic dentistry procedures available.
 It leaves your teeth looking nice and white which makes for an inviting smile and a huge boost to your self-confidence.
 You can either choose to have the procedure done at your dentist office for about $500, give or take.
 Or you can get a kit from your dentist to do yourself at home.
 There are also a number of other less expensive options such as whitening toothpaste and whitening strips that can save you a substantial amount of cash.

-Often referred to as “Hollywood teeth”, dental veneers are essentially a faceplate on your teeth.
+Often called “Hollywood teeth” as part of dental marketing strategies, dental veneers are essentially a faceplate on your teeth.
 The dentist will shave just a tiny bit off the front of each tooth and then adhere an extremely thin resin based or porcelain plate to the front of each individual tooth.
 These plates are all custom made to each patient.
 Veneers can be quite pricey, but well worth the cost, if you aren’t into having your teeth pulled in the name of having whiter teeth.

 Braces are a common cosmetic dentistry procedure for many people around the globe.
 They are primarily used when people have teeth that need to be straightened in order to either improve their appearance or in order to prevent a tooth from becoming damaged by being crooked.
 Braces consist of individual brackets being placed on each tooth with tooth cement.
 Then a wire is run through each bracket.
 This wire is then tightened as necessary to force the teeth into the desired position.
 The final result is nice straight teeth.

 As you can see there are a number of different cosmetic dentistry procedures available.
 Depending on your needs, your dentist can help you figure out which one is best for you.